Lord Jim (1965 film): Production

-Brooks optioned the novel in 1957.
+Richard Brooks optioned the Joseph Conrad novel Lord Jim in 1957.
 The film was made at Shepperton Studios, England, and on location in Angkor Wat, Cambodia; Hong Kong; and Malacca, Malaysia.
-In a 1971 interview, O'Toole spoke of some of the difficulties of location filming:
+In a 1971 interview, Peter O'Toole spoke of some of the difficulties of location filming:

 "The three months we spent in Cambodia were dreadful.
 Sheer hell.
 A nightmare.
 There we were, all of us, knee deep in lizards and all kinds of horrible insects.
 And everyone hating us.
 Awful."

 It was photographed in Super Panavision 70 by Freddie Young.
-The music score by Bronisław Kaper featured the use of gamelan musicians.
+The music score by Bronisław Kaper featured the use of Gamelan musicians.
 The crew and cast of the film were joined by Cambodian translator Dith Pran, who was a liaison between Cambodians and the film-makers and cast.
 Later, he left the country after the 1975 Communist takeover and his own imprisonment, which were told in the 1984 film The Killing Fields with Haing S. Ngor as Pran.

 Reception

 The film opened to bad reviews and to minimal box-office returns.

-Bosley Crowther of the New York Times called Lord Jim a "big, gaudy, clanging color film" that "misses at being either Conrad or sheer entertainment cinema."
-Neither was he satisfied with O'Toole's performance, characterising it as "so sullen, soggy, and uncertain, especially toward the end, that it is difficult to find an area of recognisable sensitivity in which one can make contact with him."
+Bosley Crowther of The New York Times called Lord Jim a "big, gaudy, clanging color film" that "misses at being either Conrad or sheer entertainment cinema."
+Neither was he satisfied with O'Toole's performance, characterizing it as "so sullen, soggy, and uncertain, especially toward the end, that it is difficult to find an area of recognizable sensitivity in which one can make contact with him."
 Variety was equally critical, stating "Brooks has teetered between making it a full-blooded, no-holds-barred adventure yarn and the fascinating psychological study that Conrad wrote."
 O'Toole's performance was described as "self-indulgent and lacking in real depth."
-The consensus was that Brooks, who did good dramas about people, did not have what it took to make a classic story.
-O'Toole, however, later stood by the film; he said the role of Lord Jim was the finest role he ever did.

 Cambodian Head of State and former King Norodom Sihanouk did not like the film's portrayal of Cambodia.
 Thus, by 1966 he countered it by making the film Apsara, which was his first feature-length and color film.

 The film holds a 57% rating on Rotten Tomatoes based on reviews from 14 critics.
 The score was nominated for the American Film Institute's 2005 list AFI's 100 Years of Film Scores.

 Lord Jim was preserved by the Academy Film Archive in 2000.